mrp-yt/docker_and_portainer_on_dex/README.md

   ```
   *Will take around 8 minutes to complete*

-* curl script which will backup existing `startqemu.sh` to `bk_startqemu.sh` and create new one in it's place.
+* Run curl script.
+This will backup existing `startqemu.sh` to `bk_startqemu.sh` and create new one in it's place.
   ```
   curl -o portainer_port.sh https://raw.githubusercontent.com/mrp-yt/docker_and_portainer_on_dex/main/portainer_port.sh &&
   chmod 755 ./portainer_port.sh &&